Banners

 The pound key, potentially in combination with the question mark (?), is especially useful when we know the length of the search term, but not the content, e.g. for support case IDs or product IDs.

-Add the following to the cludoSettings object in the script:
+To customize the banner colors on your search results page, add the following to the cludoSettings object in your script:

 themeBannerColor: {textColor: '#HEX', backgroundColor: '#HEX'},